ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 order to obtain the optimal solutions.
 Most real complex applications are categorised as $NP$-hard optimisation problems.
-Examples of $NP$-hard problems are scheduling problems, routing and covering problems, or knapsack and cutting problems, among others [74].
+Examples of $NP$-hard problems are scheduling problems, routing and covering problems, or knapsack and cutting problems, among others.

 Depending on a problem's complexity, it can be solved by *exact algorithms* or by *approximate algorithms*.
 Exact approaches are able to obtain solutions